Train your lawn

 High value plants usually include valuable trees and shrubs that have taken years to establish that will die without water.
 Moderate value plants might include certain perennials, newer shrubs that can be replaced, and drought tolerant Xeriscape type plants that will require little water anyway.
 Low value plants usually includes turf grass (which can often bounce back successfully from a complete dry out) and annuals.

 The old saying is still true, “an ounce of prevention is worth a pound of cure”.
 If there is a drought forecast for your area – plant more drought resistant plants.
-See the Xeriscape section of this site for some suggestions.
+See Water-Wise Plants Maintenance for some suggestions.